Hadronic quarkonium decays at order v^7

 \subsection{Power Counting}

 In the factorization formula \eqref{factannem}, the matching coefficients $c^{(n)}$ are series in $\als$ while the matrix elements $\langle H |\mathcal O^{(n)}_{\textrm{4-f}} |H \rangle$ are series in $v$ and are, in general, non-perturbative objects.
-In NRQCD, it is not possible to attribute a definite power counting to the matrix elements because of the several contributing energy scales.
+In NRQCD, several power countings are possible because of the several contributing energy scales.
 These are the relative momentum $Mv$, the binding energy $Mv^2$, and the typical hadronic scale $\lQ$; additional scales may enter at higher orders in the calculation \cite{Brambilla:2003mu}.
 Whatever power counting one assumes, as long as $v\ll 1$, matrix elements of operators of higher dimensionality are suppressed by powers of $v$.

 The NRQCD Lagrangian is constructed as an expansion in $1/M$ and hence it is independent of the power counting.
 We shall adopt a power counting, however, when assessing the size of the different matrix elements contributing to the decay widths.
 We will assume $Mv$ of the same order as $\lQ$ and adopt the following rules.
 Matrix elements of the type $\langle H' |\mathcal O |H \rangle$, where $\mathcal O |H \rangle$ and $|H' \rangle$ have the same quantum numbers and color transformation properties in the dominant Fock state, scale (at leading order) like $(Mv)^{d-3}$, $d$ being the dimension of the operator $\mathcal O$.
 If $\mathcal O |H \rangle$ and $|H' \rangle$ do not have the dominant Fock state with the same quantum numbers, then the matrix element singles out a component of the quarkonium Fock state that is suppressed.
 The amount of suppression depends on the power counting and on the quantum numbers.
 As detailed in \cite{Brambilla:2006ph}, the power counting we adopt implies that the octet components with quantum numbers $S$ and $L\pm 1$, $S$ and $L$, $S\pm 1$ and $L$ of a quarkonium state are suppressed by $v$ with respect to the singlet component with quantum numbers $S$ and $L$, while the components with $S$, $L\pm 2$ or $S\pm 1$, $L \pm 1$ are suppressed by $v^2$.